Contact Details

 The Headteacher, Mr Dan Oakes, is the Designated Safeguarding Lead.

 We have adopted a software package called MyConcern to support our safeguarding arrangements.
 The requirements of relevant legislation, statutory guidance, our own policies and the safeguarding training provided by us or on our behalf will always remain the definitive source of safeguarding guidance for users of MyConcern.
-Any questions about the use of MyConcern should be directed to Mr Oakes - Designated Safeguarding Lead/Person.

 Additional Information